hugh-braico/hugh-braico/README.md

 - 🥰 I'm passionate about platform tooling, developer experience and operational readiness.
 Hank Hill likes a freshly mown lawn, I like a green pipeline!
 - 🐍 Python is my favourite language at the moment, love a good list comprehension.
 I'm dabbling with Rust at the moment, which is interesting.
 - 🤔 This is my personal account, so you won't see any of my Quantium work here.
 I mostly use this account for smaller utilities, experiments, bots, that kind of thing.
-- 💀 I really like the video game Skullgirls 2nd Encore, so a lot of the things you'll see here are utilities to help administrate tournaments, replays, and VODs for the game.
+- 💀 I really like the video games Dark Souls and Skullgirls 2nd Encore, so a lot of the things you'll see here are utilities to help administrate tournaments, replays, and VODs for the game.